All News / Press Releases /

 Investigation Facts

-• FDA’s traceback investigation identified Bedner Growers Inc. as the common grower of cucumbers in this outbreak.
+• The FDA’s traceback investigation identified Bedner Growers Inc. as the common grower of cucumbers in this outbreak.

-• FDA conducted an inspection at Bedner Farm in April 2025 as a follow up to a previous outbreak.
+• The FDA conducted an inspection at Bedner Farm in April 2025 as a follow up to a previous outbreak.
 During their inspection, an environmental sample was identified as the outbreak strain of Salmonella.

-• Other types of Salmonella were detected in the cucumber samples collected, originating from Bedner Growers, Inc. In addition to Salmonella Montevideo, multiple other strains of Salmonella, unrelated to this outbreak investigation, matched other isolates in the National Center for Biotechnology Information’s database that occurred in 2025 and previous years.
-CDC is working to determine if additional human illnesses match these additional strains.
+• Other types of Salmonella were detected in the cucumber samples collected, originating from Bedner Growers Inc. In addition to Salmonella Montevideo, multiple other strains of Salmonella, unrelated to this outbreak investigation, matched other isolates in the National Center for Biotechnology Information’s database that occurred in 2025 and previous years.
+The CDC is working to determine if additional human illnesses match these additional strains.

 2024 Cucumber Outbreak and Investigation

 Investigators detected two types of Salmonella in those sickened, Salmonella Africana (n=282) and Salmonella Braenderup (n=269).
-The CDC and FDA combined investigations of these two serotypes as they shared several similarities, including where and when illnesses occurred, the demographics of ill people and the foods they reported eating before they became sick.
+The CDC and FDA combined investigations of these two serotypes as they shared several similarities, including where and when illnesses occurred, the demographics of ill people, and the foods they reported eating before they became sick.

 About The Food Safety Law Firm Marler Clark